 South Cornwall · PL23

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Polruan, that work is shaped by the place itself — Polruan sits opposite Fowey across the river, accessible by passenger ferry, with a tightly packed slate-cottage village clinging to the cliffs above the harbour, with a building stock that leans toward slate-hung cottages and fishermen's terraces.
+Anchor any Polruan extension in the local fabric and the rest follows — Polruan sits opposite Fowey across the river, accessible by passenger ferry, with a tightly packed slate-cottage village clinging to the cliffs above the harbour, with a building stock that leans toward slate-hung cottages and modern carefully detailed coastal homes.

 • Conservation Area